Self Study Evaluation, Staging, and Monitoring

 About this Lesson

 This is a substantial revision of the original Lesson.
-The previous edition was titled Natural History of Hepatitis C Infection and available until April 15th, 2021.Learning Objectives
+The previous edition was titled Natural History of HCV Infection and available until April 10th, 2024.Learning Objectives

-- Summarize spontaneous viral clearance versus persistent infection following initial HCV acquisition
+- Explain spontaneous viral clearance versus persistent infection following initial HCV acquisition

 - Describe the variable outcomes that can occur in persons with chronic HCV infection